Goal-Conditioned Reinforcement Learning from Sub-Optimal Data on Metric Spaces: Appendix

-\begin{proof} Here we prove that, assuming a deterministic, sparse, goal-conditioned MDP, the greedy policy on a value function defined as in Equation \ref{eq:value} is equivalent to the greedy policy on the optimal value function.
+Here we prove that, assuming a deterministic, sparse, goal-conditioned MDP, every optimal solution defined as the greedy policy based on the value function defined as in Equation~\ref{eq:value} is contained in the greedy policy based on the optimal value function.